 Guessing who held the ticket was the community obsession for the past 18 days in Red Bud, according to Denise Metzger, manager of the Moto Mart convenience store where the winning ticket was sold.

 Metzger and her staff members used the process of elimination to guess.
 “We’re watching to figure out who hasn’t been coming in,” she said Tuesday.
 “If they got the ticket and are making themselves scarce, that’s what we’ve been paying attention to.”

-Mayor Tim Lowry suspected the decision by the winner to have the announcement in his southern Illinois town was evidence it was a Red Bud resident.
+Mayor Tim Lowry sees the decision by the winner to have the announcement in his southern Illinois town as evidence it’s a Red Bud resident.

 “Not knowing who it is, it seems like they want to make a splash in Red Bud,” Lowry said.